akhilmallepally/predict-rating-for-amazon-products/README.md

-This project main focus is to predict the amazon ratings
+This project main focus is to predict the amazon ratings, given the reviews(which is text summary)